tardate/LittleArduinoProjects/README.md

-# 219 Little Electronics and Arduino Projects
+# 220 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DS18S20/OneWireReading](./playground/DS18S20/OneWireReading) - basic interrogation of a DS18S20 using 1-wire protocol
+> Latest addition:sparkles: [GccToolchain](./playground/GccToolchain) - programming an Arduino with C and a command line

 Just my collection of electronics projects, many involving an Arduino in one way or another.